 Revenue from contracts with multiple element arrangements is recognized as each element is earned based on the relative fair value of each element provided the delivered elements have value to customers on a standalone basis and amounts can be allocated to each element based on its objectively determined fair value.
-Otherwise, revenue is recognized on multiple element agreements as a single unit of accounting when the product has been accepted by the customer
+Otherwise, revenue is recognized on multiple element agreements as a single unit of accounting when the product has been accepted by the customer.

-FPI records as other revenue the shipping and handling costs that have been billed to customers, installation costs for FPI furniture products, building rental income and items procured for its customers as part of procurement services provided by the Intragovernmental Solutions Services group.
+FPI records as other revenue the shipping and handling costs that have been billed to customers, installation costs for FPI furniture products, service contracts in the Fleet Business Group, and items procured for its customers as part of procurement services provided by the Services Interagency Contracting Group.
 The cost of providing this service is recorded as a cost of other revenue.